 In Pen15, co-creators Maya Erskine and Anna Konkle painstakingly outline the horror and hellscape that is middle school — and now, in a special episode, they’re bringing viewers along on the thrilling, sometimes disappointing journey of going on a family vacation.
-As if to emphasize the surreal, liminal setting of a Florida vacation hotspot, “Jacuzzi,” now streaming, is also be completely animated.
+As if to emphasise the surreal, liminal setting of a Florida vacation hotspot, “Jacuzzi,” now streaming, is also be completely animated.

-It’s been almost a year since Pen15’s midseason finale, so a quick refresher: Erskine’s fictionalized, 13-year-old persona, Maya, was left devastated when Gabe (Dylan Gage) not only rebuffed her onstage kiss, but awkwardly dumped her afterwards.
+It’s been almost a year since Pen15’s midseason finale, so a quick refresher: Erskine’s fictionalised, 13-year-old persona, Maya, was left devastated when Gabe (Dylan Gage) not only rebuffed her onstage kiss, but awkwardly dumped her afterwards.
 Anna, on the other hand, shared a rare sweet moment with her mom (Melora Waters) after her dad, Curtis (Taylor Nichols), no-showed on opening night.
 When we last saw both girls, they were jetting off in Anna’s dad’s brand-new car — and when we first see them in “Jacuzzi,” Anna, Maya, and Curtis are all en route to a dinky Florida hotel.

-Konkle and Erskine had already planned to drop a special bridge episode between the first and second installments of season 2.
+Konkle and Erskine had already planned to drop a special bridge episode between the first and second instalments of season 2.
 But a week before they were set to start shooting, film and TV production shut down across California — plus, both Konkle and Erskine were pregnant.
 Like other comedies including One Day at a Time and black-ish, they decided to try their hand at an animated episode.

 “We had the choice when COVID happened: Should we try to wait and do this when things open up, or should we get this out sooner and just do it animated?”
 Konkle told Vanity Fair.
 “We needed to be passionate about it being animated to do it.
 It couldn’t just be, like, second fiddle to the ideal, so we started digging in creatively.”